 His method may seem a bit controversial, but many swear by it and I love the originality element it brings forward.
 It’s the perfect tool if your main focus for learning Portuguese is developing conversation skills, be it for an upcoming trip or communicating with your significant other or any array of reasons.

 To get into the Flow of Portuguese with Idahosa you’ll have to dish out $147.00, completely refundable after 60 days should you find it doesn’t quite work for you.
 Give the free e-course a go first and decide if you’re ready to get rid of the accent and rap like a Portuguese Eminem.

 FluentU, fluent Me, fluent everyone!
 The ultimate in language learning tools is here to get you immersed to your heart’s content.
-And not only that, but it will immerse you in native video content, anything from movie trailers to music videos being fair game for learning.
+And not only that, but it will immerse you in native video content, anything being fair game for learning.

 It’s pretty sweet to be able to watch a news broadcast in your desired language, follow the interactive captions and just hover over any word to pause the video and get a comprehensive definition.

 This particular system makes for developing great sentence structure know-how and the authentic materials ensure that you get a genuine language experience, instead of endless flashcard browsing.
 There’s also an element of “gamification” involved, as every course is followed by a video-based quiz.